Rome events in August start with the big one - ferragosto, August 15.

 Since August 2015 Pope Francis has held audiences throughout August in the Pope Paul VI Audience Hall at the Vatican.

-No tickets are necessary to attend the Papal audience during the month of August.
-The same plan is in place for 2021 (not yet confirmed).
+No tickets are necessary to attend the Papal audience during the month of August. (the August 2023 schedule is not yet confirmed).

 And on August 15, a major Catholic holiday, you may attend the Angelus in St. Peter's Square for free.
 It begins at noon.

 Click here to read more about seeing the Pope in Rome.